 In this Aston Martin poster I have illustrated, in a very British style, a more gentle approach to motoring pleasure than that envisaged by Toad, but at the same time creating an image evoking the freedom of the open road, something very close to Mr Toad’s heart.

-For further details of this and other posters in my collection please navigate here.
+For further details of this poster in my collection please navigate HERE.